Qovery/qovery-client-go/docs/Application.md

 ### NewApplication

-`func NewApplication(id string, createdAt time.Time, healthchecks Healthcheck, ) *Application`
+`func NewApplication(id string, createdAt time.Time, environment ReferenceObject, name string, healthchecks Healthcheck, ) *Application`

 NewApplication instantiates a new Application object This constructor will assign default values to properties that have it defined,